ibm-cloud-docs/app-configuration/ac-integrate-sdk-python.md

 {: codeblock}

 Where:
 - `bootstrap_file`: Absolute path of the JSON file, which contains configuration details.
 Make sure to provide a proper JSON file.
-You can generate this file by using `ibmcloud ac config` command of the IBM Cloud App Configuration CLI.
+You can generate this file by using `ibmcloud ac export` command of the IBM Cloud App Configuration CLI.
 - `live_config_update_enabled`: Live configuration update from the server.
 Set this value to `False` if the new configuration values must not be fetched from the server.
 By default, this value is set to True.

 ### Examples for using feature and property-related APIs